govau/service-manual/content/content-strategy/content-management-system/diagram.md

 title: The role of a CMS in the content ecosystem
 reverse: false
 stackPosition: top
-imageAlt:  This diagram show where your CMS fits between your content strategy and your website.
+imageAlt:  This diagram shows where your CMS fits between your content strategy and your website.
-caption:
+caption: Your CMS fits between your content strategy and your website.
 level: 2
 display: 3
 long_description: